-Aliffi began working as a registered nurse in 1988 after she completed her Associate Degree in Nursing from Clayton State College in Morrow, Georgia.
-Aliffi was awarded her Bachelor of Science in Nursing from Clayton State College in Morrow, Georgia, in 1995.
-She completed her Master of Science in Nursing at Kennesaw State University in Kennesaw, Georgia, in 1998 and then began her career as a nurse practitioner.
+Aliffi began working as a nurse practitioner in 1988 after she completed her Associate Degree in Nursing from Clayton State College in Morrow, Georgia.
+Aliffi was awarded her Bachelor of Science in Nursing from Clayton State College in Morrow, Georgia, in 1995 and her Master of Science in Nursing at Kennesaw State University in Kennesaw, Georgia, in 1998.

 Between 1984 and 1990, Aliffi was a Hospital Corpsman, Petty Officer 2nd Class, with the United States Naval Reserves in Atlanta.
 Her experience in the Reserves inspired her to become a critical care nurse and then a nurse practitioner.
 Prior to CTCA, Aliffi worked in critical care, primary care, cardiology and flight nursing.
 She also has mentored several nurse practitioners over the years.